atrn/dcc/README.md

 following compilation but if no `-c` option is supplied `dcc` runs the linker to form an executable from the object files.

-However unlike `cc` et al `dcc` automatically generates and uses dependencies and only compiles or links if an output file needs to be re-created.
-Apart from re-compilation being far faster when files are _not_ re-compiled the effect of this is transparent to the end-user.
+However, unlike `cc` et al `dcc` automatically generates and uses dependencies and will only compile or link if an output file needs to be re-created.
+This is entirely transparent to the end-user.
+The effect being that re-compilation is far faster when files are already up to date.

 `dcc` can be used as a mostly _drop in_ replacement for `cc/c++(1)` in existing build systems.
 Doing so adds additional dependency checking